 Further information on the register can be found here.

-NEW - Updated Guidance on Register for Consultant Lobbyists - Feb 2020 (PDF)
+Updated Guidance on Register for Consultant Lobbyists - Feb 2020 (PDF)

 Due to the narrow scope of the legislation, those required to register constituted a small proportion of the UK's lobbying industry.
 This results in the public unable to access meaningful and accurate information about lobbying.